-- USE: The purposes to which samples and SPECIMENs (biological and genetic material) are put, including but not limited to 'UTILISATION' in the sense of the Nagoya Protocol. - USER: Person or institution that uses (including through subcontracting) of samples, specimens and MATERIAL including but not limited to 'UTILISATION' in the sense of the Nagoya Protocol. - UTILISATION (OF GENETIC RESOURCES): To conduct RESEARCH and development on the genetic and/or biochemical composition of GENETIC RESOURCES, including through the application of biotechnology as defined in Article 2 of the Convention (definition from the Nagoya Protocol).
+- USER: Person or institution that uses (including through subcontracting) of samples, specimens and MATERIAL including but not limited to 'UTILISATION' in the sense of the Nagoya Protocol. - UTILISATION (OF GENETIC RESOURCES): To conduct RESEARCH and development on the genetic and/or biochemical composition of GENETIC RESOURCES, including through the application of biotechnology as defined in Article 2 of the Convention (definition from the Nagoya Protocol).

-ANNEX 7 to the CETAF CoC for ABS
+ANNEX 7 to the CETAF CoC for ABS for the UK